aa755/decoding-human-body/_posts/2021-07-24-covid-recovered.md

 and they may not be as well adapted to the mechanisms of PEG/mRNA or non-replicating adenoviruses.
 For many other disease, e.g. measles, natural immunity is known to be much more robust than immunity provided by the very effective and safe MMR vaccine.

-Does the Covid vaccine provide additional protection to those who were already infected.
-The best data about it comes from an RCT which can separate correlation from causation:
+Does the Covid vaccine provide additional protection to those who were already infected?
+There is some recent observational data showing that vaccination reduces the already very small chances of reinfection, although that may not be true of the latest variants.
+Also, because there are many known confounders: e.g. many situations, e.g. travel, only require the unvaccinated to be tested.
+In fact, a few months ago, the CDC decided not to track mild or asymptomatic Covid infections, but only in the vaccinated.
+RCTs can separate correlation/biases from causation and a Covid vaccine RCT should be done on the previously recovered before subjecting them to unnecessary harm.
+Meanwhile, the Pfizer Covid vaccine RCT already sheds some light on this, although the number of reinfections were very small in both the vaccinated and the unvaccinated groups:

 [![missing image. please report to the author](/decoding-human-body/images/covid-recovered-2021-07/rct-reinfection.png)](https://twitter.com/andrewbostom/status/1420603644651712513)

+Also, note that those with previous Covid recovery appear to have a [higher rate of adverse effects from the vaccines](https://www.medrxiv.org/content/10.1101/2021.04.15.21252192v1):

+> The proportion reporting one moderate/severe symptom was higher in the previous COVID-19 group (56% v 47%, OR=1.5 [95%CI, 1.1–2.0], p=.009), with fever, fatigue, myalgia-arthralgia and lymphadenopathy significantly more common.

 ### In the coming months, today's unvaccinated never Covid infected will either be dead or Covid recovered